Valentine’s Day Exposed: 10 Fascinating Facts About Feb. 14

 Not Everyone’s a Fan of Valentine’s Day

 Plenty of people loathe February 14th, among them single, divorced or just plain depressed folks who suffer from what’s been termed “the Valentine’s Day Blues.”
 Others are put off by the over-hyped marketing.
 Elsewhere, it’s been criticized as too western, too Christian or too immoral.
-Saudi Arabia bans the sale of red roses and other Valentine’s Day items, because it’s a western holiday named after a Christian saint.
-Malaysian religious authorities arrested more than 100 Muslim couples for celebrating Valentine’s Day in 2011 and Iran banned the printing of Valentine’s Day related materials.
+In 2008, Saudi Arabia banned the sale of red roses and other Valentine’s Day items, because it’s a western holiday named after a Christian saint.
+Malaysian religious authorities arrested more than 100 Muslim couples for celebrating Valentine’s Day in 2011, and Iran banned the printing of Valentine’s Day related materials.

 The Origins of Cupid